-The duty imposed by this rule extends to persons seeking admission to the bar as well as to lawyers.
+The duty imposed by this Rule extends to persons seeking admission to the bar as well as to lawyers.
 Hence, if a person makes a material false statement in connection with an application for admission, it may be the basis for subsequent disciplinary action if the person is admitted, and in any event may be relevant in a subsequent admission application.
-The duty imposed by this rule applies to a lawyer's own admission or discipline as well as that of others.
+The duty imposed by this Rule applies to a lawyer's own admission or discipline as well as that of others.
 Thus, it is a separate professional offense for a lawyer to knowingly make a misrepresentation or omission in connection with a disciplinary investigation of the lawyer's own conduct.
-This rule also requires affirmative clarification of any misunderstanding on the part of the admissions or disciplinary authority of which the person involved becomes aware.
+Paragraph (b) of this Rule also requires correction of any prior misstatement in the matter that the applicant or lawyer may have made and affirmative clarification of any misunderstanding on the part of the admissions or disciplinary authority of which the person involved becomes aware.

-This rule is subject to the provisions of the Fifth Amendment of the United States Constitution and corresponding provisions of state constitutions.
-A person relying on such a provision in response to a question, however, should do so openly and not use the right of nondisclosure as a justification for failure to comply with this rule.
+This Rule is subject to the provisions of the fifth amendment of the United States Constitution and corresponding provisions of state constitutions.
+A person relying on such a provision in response to a question, however, should do so openly and not use the right of nondisclosure as a justification for failure to comply with this Rule.

-A lawyer representing an applicant for admission to the bar, or representing a lawyer who is the subject of a disciplinary inquiry or proceeding, is governed by the rules applicable to the client-lawyer relationship.
-Rules of Prof.Conduct, Rule 8.2
+A lawyer representing an applicant for admission to the bar, or representing a lawyer who is the subject of a disciplinary inquiry or proceeding, is governed by the rules applicable to the client-lawyer relationship, including Rule 1.6 and, in some cases, Rule 3.3.